 Back in Heathrow’s Terminal 4 we only had a few minutes to wait for a bus to nearby Feltham where we had booked an overnight stay in the Travelodge Feltham before returning home the following day.
 Our weekend break in Rome had been really nice with many interesting places to visit, a comfortable hotel, delicious Italian food and good weather.
 All our travel in Rome was covered by our Metrebus Lazio CIRS Regional weekly 3 zone ticket costing €34.50 each.

-If you have enjoyed reading this series of posts on Rome, you may also enjoy reading about our visits to other Italian destinations:
+If you have enjoyed reading this series of posts you may also be interested in the following: